caiofabiogomes/FastTechFoods/README.md

 This repository contains all the necessary manifest files (`.yaml`) to deploy the complete environment in a Kubernetes cluster.

 ## Postman Collection
-For test the Api routes, import the Postman collection:
+To test the Api routes, import the Postman collection:
 [Download](./postman/FastTechFoods.postman_collection.json)